NikNeutron1/sketchpad/README.md

 # Sketchpad

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.

 The Project is extracted from a bigger personal project I got going on.
+It uses Angular version 16.2.16.

 It is meant to showcase my approach to coding with angular as well as some of the problems I care about.